Swim, cycle, kayak, sail, walk… the coast, woods & hills await you

 - Inver Restaurant Michelin Green Star

-Walk through the fields to the Cowal Way, dip your feet in Asgog loch and pass the remains of Asgog Castle on your way to Portavdie Marina & Spa for dinner, swim and sauna!
+Walk through the fields to the Cowal Way, dip your feet in Asgog loch and pass the remains of Asgog Castle on your way to Portavadie Marina & Spa for dinner & swim.

 Adventure

-Run along rugged coastline & through Tolkienesque forests, walk the Loch Lomond & Cowal Way, bomb down world class mountain bike tracks in Dunoon or scale a Munroe in the Arrochar Alps.
+Run along rugged coastline & through Tolkienesque forests, walk the Loch Lomond & Cowal Way or scale a Munroe in the Arrochar Alps.

-- Book onto Auchgoyle farm wild & rugged running retreat (to come)!
+- Book onto Auchgoyle Farm nature & wellness retreat HERE!

 - Known as ‘Scotland in 53 miles’ the Loch Lomond & Cowal Way passes the farm